Rare Bits launches a market for digital collectables

 As we plunge into our baffling future, it is believed that, at some point, we will be trading in cryptographically secure kittens, monsters, and playing cards.
 While it is unclear why this will happen, Rare Bits and their new service, Fan Bits, is ready for the oncoming rush.

 Founded by Daniel Lee, a former Zynga/FarmVille employee, the company trades in digital goods.
-Lee brought in a team of ex-Zynga and other digital platform creators to build a blockchain -based solution for buying and selling digital collectables.
-For example, on Rare Bits you can buy this monster and battle it against other monsters on the Blockchain.
-Further, with their new platform called Fan Bits, you can buy actual collectables that are tied to the Blockchain.
-For example, you can sell collectable cards and give some of the proceeds to to charity.
+Lee brought in a team of ex-Zynga and other digital platform creators to build a blockchain-based solution for buying and selling digital collectables.
+For example, on Rare Bits you can buy this monster and battle it against other monsters on the blockchain.
+Further, with their new platform called Fan Bits, you can buy actual collectables that are tied to the blockchain.
+For example, you can sell collectible cards and give some of the proceeds to charity.
 If the new owner resells those cards then some of the resell price also goes to charity, an interesting if slightly intrusive use of smart contracts.

 The team has raised $6 million in Series A. Fan Bits launches on May 17.